vic0rsan/microblog/ansible/README.md

 It Uses the roles provision_instances that waits for all of the security_groups to be created.
 It also connects the load balancers ip to your domain name.

 **gather__instances** fins all active virtual machines has an ip address connected to it and, adds them to the hosts.
 After we have run this playbook we can use the following hosts in other playbooks:
-- `appServer` only the server for the app
+- `appserver` only the server for the app
 - `database` only for the database server
-- `loadBalancer` only the load balancer server
+- `loadbalancer` only the load balancer server

 **terminate_instances** destroys virtual machines and assets connected to it.
 You can choose which ones to remove by changing the `instances` variable inside its `vars/main.yml` file.